100 Years of racetrack legends: 1927 - 1936

 Purchase Price — 575gns

-Veilmond was bred by legendary breeder George Currie, who at the time dominated New Zealand breeding, and whose support for the concept of a National Yearling Sale was influential in its establishment and success.
-He had previously sold the dam Veil, but purchased her back in 1923 as a broodmare.
-The colt was purchased by leading Sydney trainer and ex-pat Kiwi George Price, for flamboyant gambler E. (Ned) Moss of Sydney.
+New Zealand breeding and whose support for the concept of a National Yearling Sale was influential in its establishment and success.
+He had previously sold Veil but purchased her back in 1923 as a broodmare.
+The colt was bought by leading Sydney trainer and ex-pat Kiwi George Price, for flamboyant gambler E. (Ned) Moss of Sydney.

 1930: SPEEDMINT (LOT 37)